-- At this point, it’s a good idea to wash your necklace gently and lay it out flat on a towel to dry.
-This will help take out any kinks and relax any areas that are twisting a bit.
+- Wash your necklace gently and lay it out flat to dry.
 For a little added stiffness, try using some liquid starch.

 - Once the necklace is totally dry, attach a pendant or charm of your choice to the jump ring.

-A downloadable pdf of this pattern is also available in my Craftsy store or on Ravelry for a $1 fee.
+A downloadable pdf of this pattern is available on Ravelry for a small fee.
 The fee for the pdf format is to offset the advertising revenue lost when you print or download the pattern rather than viewing it online.

 Do you want the best of Stitches n Scraps delivered right to your inbox?
 The Stitches n Scraps email newsletter includes highlights from the blog as well as special features not available elsewhere.
 Don’t miss a stitch – Subscribe now!